mberz2/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/mberz2/README3.txt

 Portland State University, Summer 2021

-This program expands on the simple command line appointment book implemented in Program 1 and 2, and adds support for dates and sorting.
+This program expands on the simple command line appointment book implemented in Program 1 and 2, and adds support for dates and sorting as well as the ability to output a prettier format to either the standard out, or a file.

 Provided a text document argument, the given appointment will be added.
 If the file contains appointments, they will also be read in, creating continuity.